Monday, June 24

 The M3 saw service with American forces in the Philippines when the Japanese invaded in December 1941.
 Feedback from these actions led to improvements incorporated in the M3A1, which began production in May 1942, including the addition of a gyro stabilizer for the 37mm main gun and a power traverse for the turret.
 The addition of the power traverse required the turret to be fitted with a basket or floor which rotated with the turret.
 This was the first American tank to include such features.

-This is another fromt he markings in this kit - The early Stuart is a USMC version seen in Australia in 1943.
+This is another from the markings in this kit - The early Stuart is a USMC version seen in Australia in 1943.

 The M3A1 Stuart

 The M3A1 also saw service with American forces during the North African Campaign.
-The 37mm main gun, which had proved inadequate for British forces a year before, was now even more ineffective since German armor had continued to upgrade.
-One veteran noted, “Popcorn balls thrown by Little Bo Peep would have been just as effective” in reference to the 37mm against German armor.
-Following the 1st Battalion, 13th Armored Regiment’s participation in the Battle of Kasserine Pass, the Stuart tank was relegated to the role of reconnaissance and flank security.
+The 37mm main gun, which had proved inadequate for British forces a year before, was now even more ineffective since German armour had continued to upgrade.
+One veteran noted, “Popcorn balls thrown by Little Bo Peep would have been just as effective” in reference to the 37mm against German armour.
+Following the 1st Battalion, 13th Armoured Regiment’s participation in the Battle of Kasserine Pass, the Stuart tank was relegated to the role of reconnaissance and flank security.
 The M3 and its successor, the M5, continued to be utilized in Europe through the end of the war.

 This red army tank, another one captured in this kit's markings, from 1942.